ruchigarg-DS/texas-bid-prediction/README.md

 I have worked on the bids dataset from CloudFrame that someone shared on the meetup group.
-The dataset details and the problem is defined below.
+The dataset details and the problem are defined below.

 Predicting Bid Outcomes for Texas DOT Road Construction Projects